Alstonargodi/AlstonArgodi/README.md

 ## Target 🎯

-Contribute more to an open-source world and also i'm looking for internship to learn more about software enginerring, also you can react me on my [Email](mailto:alstonargodi01@gmail.com).
+Contribute more to an open-source world and also i'm looking for internship to learn more about software enginerring, also you can reach me on my [Email](mailto:alstonargodi01@gmail.com).

 ## Others 📝